iann0036/tf-cfn-provider/docs/providers/azurerm/NetworkInterface.md

 `LoadBalancerInboundNatRulesIds` - (Optional / **Deprecated**) List of Load Balancer Inbound Nat Rules IDs involving this NIC.

-`ApplicationSecurityGroupIds` - (Optional) List of Application Security Group IDs which should be attached to this NIC.
+`ApplicationSecurityGroupIds` - (Optional / **Deprecated**) List of Application Security Group IDs which should be attached to this NIC.

 `Primary` - (Optional) Is this the Primary Network Interface?
 If set to `true` this should be the first `IpConfiguration` in the array.